-Capstone courses are offered year-round, with one course offering in the summer semester, two in the fall semester, and approximately 10 in the spring semester.
+Capstone courses are mainly offered in the spring semester, with one course offered in the summer semester.
 The topical focus for each course varies according to the expertise of the faculty, needs of the student, and requests from the community.

-Before you apply, which we hope you will, here's what you need to know:
+Before you submit a project proposal, here's what you need to know: